RJ722/up_in_time/README.md

 ##Still To-Do:

+* Correct the way it gives error report.
+* Add a placeholder on time input so the user knows the format.
-* Give user the choice for entering in either the 24 hr system or 12 hr system
+* Give user the choice for entering in either the 24 hr system or 12 hr system.
 * ~~Do something with the timezone, it is getting really getting conusing.~~
 * Obviously, give it some *better* looks.
 * ~~Add a level of validation for IP and time.~~